kwiksher/Downloadable/book/lua.md

 <img src=".\img\bandicam 2017-03-13 17-15-49-411.jpg" width = 400 >

 this UI creation also works for page03 of ep02_info.psd that has "Epsode02Icon" layer.

+### CMD.init
+Inside CMD.init calls IAP.init to set up the product table from model.lua.
+For external codes, you may call the following function to check whether a pruduct has been purchased or not.

+* local IAP             = require("components.store.IAP")
+* local productName = "Epsode02"
+* IAP.getInventoryValue("unlock_"..productName) returns true or false